McAllen, Texas: History

 McAllen was an agricultural, oil, and tourist center in 1970, when the population reached 37,636.
 By the start of the 1970s, McAllen had a 200-bed hospital and a new air-conditioned high school, the first school in the nation featuring on-site power generated by natural gas-powered turbines.
 The tourism industry continued to expand as people traveled to the area from both Mexico and the northern United States.
 The population continued to grow steadily through the 1970s, and reached 66,281 by 1980.
 During the late 1980s, the McAllen Foreign Trade Zone was an important general-purpose foreign trade zone.
 At the time, McAllen's main industries were retail, tourism and farming, and each was in trouble.
 The devaluation of the Mexican peso in the 1980s put a damper on cross-border shopping; local tourism was down because of the recession.
 In 1983, a freeze took out much of the valley's citrus crop.

 In the mid-1980s, fueled by trade and the growth of the maquiladora (in which components are shipped to Mexico from the United States, assembled, and shipped back as finished products), the economy began to improve in Hidalgo County.
 McAllen sits across the border from Reynosa, a large manufacturing center.
 After the peso devalued, Mexico was more successful in attracting companies to run their plants in Mexico, with support operations in Texas.

 Border crossing is a daily event for many and is a key component in the local economy.
 The city became a focal point for concerns about the border during the United States federal government shutdown of 2018–2019 over the Mexico–United States barrier.
 President Donald Trump held a briefing with the border agents at the patrol station here in January 2019.
 Homeland Security Secretary Kirstjen Nielsen also visited the Border Patrol station in March 2019.
 In order to deal with overcrowded facilities in 2019 resulting from the arrival of Central American migrant caravans, immigration authorities were releasing a few hundred asylum seekers daily to private groups that assist them with basic needs and travel arrangements.

 The mayor emphasized how safe and secure the city is when U.S military troops were mobilized in the city to help the Border Patrol.
 Portions of the razor wire coils considered unnecessary by the city were removed after troops had placed it at the border.
 The troops assisted by using military helicopters to carry border patrol agents to and from locations along the Mexico–United States border and by maintaining vehicles.
-During these border support activities, they are prohibited from law enforcement activities, such as detaining migrants or seizing drugs.
-U.S. military troops are prohibited from carrying out law enforcement duties.
 The Marine Corps Commandant General Robert Neller expressed concerns about the impact of continuing border support on combat readiness for the troops.